 Bhuyan suggested using shopping apps where available to compare prices of items at multiple stores before setting out on your next shopping trip.

 “Unless you live in a very rural area where you may have your own food supply of vegetables, dairy, and meat, or in urban areas considered food deserts, most consumers in the U.S. have access to more than one supermarket within a short driving distance, so they should shop around,” he said.

 “For people in food desert areas, unfortunately they may have to pay a higher price because food retail outlets in such areas are typically small, carry limited items and have a higher cost of doing business, so I doubt they will absorb the rise in the cost of food,” he added.

+If you're having trouble finding certain items at your usual supermarket, shopping at alternative grocery stores may provide some relief.
 Malone said data suggests many people are buying most of their items at one store (like Costco), which means smaller retailers, like local grocers and corner markets in urban areas, might actually have a wider variety of items available relative to some of the larger retailers.

 Bhuyan recommended visiting supermarkets that cater to international communities since they have well-established supply chains and are still working hard to meet demand.

 Whatever you do, both experts advised minimizing trips to the grocery store during the pandemic and, if the price is right and time slots are available, consider ordering grocery delivery.

 Now more than ever, Malone said it's important for people to avoid panic buying and hoarding, which may lead to more dramatic price increases or in-store purchase limits.